Strain induced superconductor-insulator transition on Lieb lattice: Model and method

 The results presented in this paper corresponds to a system size of $N=768$ sites with the cluster size being $N_{c}=48$ sites.
 We have also verified our results with $N_{c}=108$ and have found them to be robust w. r. t the size of the cluster.
 Finite system size analysis (upto $N=1200$) has been carried out and the results presented in this paper are found to be immune to system size changes.
 The parameter space encompassed by $\{\mu, | U|, \eta, T \}$ is huge and we restrict ourselves over relevant cross sections in this parameter space.
-We set the chemical potential to $\mu = -0.2$t, such that the system is not at, but close to half filling.
+We set the chemical potential to $\mu = -0.2$t (corresponding to a fermionic number density of $n \approx 0.9$), such that the system is not at, but close to half filling.
 Owing to the $SO$(3) symmetry of the Hubbard model, at half filling the ground state of the system comprises of degenerate superconducting and charge density wave orders.
 We have selected the filling to be away from this point of degeneracy such that the stable ground state is a superconductor.
 This allows us to avoid the charge density wave fluctuations and justifies our approximation of single channel decomposition of the Hubbard interaction.
 For the BCS-BEC crossover the interaction regime of t$\le | U| < 10$t has been explored, while the effect of strain is reported on a selected interaction cross section of $U=2$t, for $\eta \in [0:1]$.
-We have verified that our results are qualitatively immune to the choice of the interaction strength.
+We have verified that our results are qualitatively immune to the choice of the interactions, Our ground state calculations are carried out at T=0.01t corresponding to one hundredth of the hopping scale and is verified of their robustness upto T=0.001t.
 We analyze our results based on the following superconducting and quasiparticle indicators,